ceres-navigation/ceres-python/README.md

 4. Running tests:
    - `pytest --cov-config=.coveragerc --cov=ceres tests/`

+## Message to Developers:
+We  work on the `develop` branch and only push releases to `master`.
+Please base all pull requests on `develop`.

 If you are new to contributing to open source, [this guide](https://opensource.guide/how-to-contribute/) helps explain why, what, and how to successfully get involved.

-# Contact
-All questionsm, comments, and concerns should be directed to Chris Gnam: crgnam@buffalo.edu

 # Attributions
 ## Solar System Scope
 [Solar System Scope](https://www.solarsystemscope.com) provides free textures of celestial bodies, licensed under the [Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).
 These textures are used in CERES for visualization purposes, and were obtained from: https://www.solarsystemscope.com/textures/.
 No alterations were made to these textures, and all copyright belongs to Solar System Scope.

+# Contact
+All questionsm, comments, and concerns should be directed to Chris Gnam: crgnam@buffalo.edu